The Bankrate promise

 Avoiding an annual fee is important to you

 Other Citi Diamond Preferred benefits include no annual fee, so it’s a card you can plan to keep for the long haul.
-While you may not want to use it after the intro APR period ends, keeping a card for a long time can help increase your credit score by lengthening the average age of your credit history.
+While you may not want to use it after the intro APR offer ends, keeping a card for a long time can help increase your credit score by lengthening the average age of your credit history.
 If you keep the card’s balance at $0 after you pay down debt, that will also help reduce your credit utilization ratio, which is another important determinant of your credit score.

 When is the Citi Diamond Preferred card not worth it?